AE9RB/peaberry/README.md

 # AE9RB Peaberry SDR

-An amateur HF transceiver designed for the Free and Open Source community.
+An amateur HF transceiver designed by the Free and Open Source community.

 ## Features